 Design Success Ladder Rung #4: Delightful

-Delightful products go beyond helping users accomplish tasks intuitively – they make it fun and desirable.
-Whether it’s cool animations in apps like Snapchat, a secret menu like In ‘N Out’s, or unlocking exciting super powers in Super Mario Bros, little moments of surprise lead to happiness, connection and diehard fandom.
+Delightful products go beyond helping users accomplish tasks intuitively.
+They actually make it fun and desirable.
+Whether it’s cool animations in apps like Snapchat, a secret menu like In ‘N Out’s, or unlocking exciting super powers in Super Mario Bros, little moments of surprise lead to happiness, connection, and diehard fandom.

 Delightful features don’t just come out of nowhere or from one usability test.
 They stem from having a deep understanding of your users, having conversations over the life of the product, consistently testing and proactively planning ways to make them think, “Wow, you really know me!”

-Many critics thought Slack was all hype, but the proof is in the pudding: They’ve gone from a startup to an industry leader valued at almost $4 billion in just two years.
+Many critics thought Slack was all hype, but the proof is in the pudding: They’ve gone from a startup to an industry leader valued at over $8 billion in just a few years.
 Designing to delight creates value.

 Plus, delightful moments can’t be designed when your head is down to crank out the next sprint deliverable.
 They happen when you have the time and freedom to really get to know your audience and brainstorm ways your product can make the user’s days just a little bit better.

 With a delightful product, your company begins to reap the benefits of investing so much time and effort into design, leading to:

 - A passionate legion of fans who will fight to the death for your product